johnwcowan/r7rs-work/ArrayBase.md

 This library is intended to be part of the R7RS Foundations, along with an appropriate lexical syntax such as [SRFI 58](https://srfi.schemers.org/srfi-58/srfi-58.html) or [SRFI 163](https://srfi.schemers.org/srfi-163/srfi-163.html).
-SRFI 231 is too large to live in the Foundations, and belongs in the Batteries, so this SRFI provides a bare minimum subset.
+SRFI 231 is too large to live in the Foundations and belongs in the Batteries, so this SRFI provides a bare minimum subset.
 It is downward compatible with SRFI 231, and is analogous to the `(srfi 160 base)` library described in
 [SRFI 160](https://srfi.schemers.org/srfi-160/srfi-160.html).